Comonut/vectorugo/README.md

    }
 ]
 ```

+Alternatevely you can also use KNN on an uninserted vector by using a POST on `/search` and putting the target vector in the body as a coma separated array - ex. body:`[0.0,1.2,3]`

 ### Disclaimer
 While this projects can be useful, it's far from being production grade - it is still a WIP and there are a couple of bugs.